artainmo/DevOps/cloud/README.md

 In practice you can take a SageMaker notebook and connect to a remote EMR running Spark.
 Then pre-process the training DataFrame, and afterwards call *fit* method on SageMakerEstimator to get a SageMakerModel on which you can call *transform* to make inferences.<br>
 This allows combining pre-processing big data in Spark with training and inference/predicting in SageMaker to get best of both worlds.

+SageMaker Studio is an integrated development environment (IDE) for machine learning.
+It allows the creation and sharing of Jupyter notebooks.
+SageMaker Experiments is present in SageMaker Studio and lets you compare and search your notebooks and ML jobs to find model with best performance.

+SageMaker Debugger saves the internal model state at periodical intervals while training.
+This allows looking back at gradients during training.
+You can define rules that will detect unwanted conditions while training is happening.

 ## Resources
 [Udemy course - Ultimate AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>
 [Udemy course - 6 Practice Exams | AWS Certified Cloud Practitioner CLF-C02](https://campus19.udemy.com/course/practice-exams-aws-certified-cloud-practitioner/)<br>